AlexandrDavydovEXE/example-books-shop/README.md

 # example-books-shop
-Blueprint of books-shop using React-Redux
+Blueprint of books-shop using React-Redux.
+Don't be afraid of generated errors(25%)